 If you are a highly motivated individual keen to use your leadership skills to make a difference for Aotearoa New Zealand, this could be the ideal position for you!

-The position is fulltime or near fulltime.
+The position is full-time or near full-time and set at $100,000 to $120,000 pro rata depending on experience.
 We are open to flexible working arrangements, including working from home and flexible hours.
-Office space can be provided in Auckland at the Cancer Society Auckland Northland offices.
+While office space can be provided in Auckland at the Cancer Society Auckland Northland offices, we are flexible about the location of the successful candidate so we encourage those based outside of Auckland to apply.

 Applications close 12 March 2021.
 All applications must be emailed to firstname.lastname@example.org.